About the Summer School

 Getting to Aberdeen:

-- By Train: Aberdeen station is well connected to Edinburgh, Glasgow, and London via ScotRail and LNER services.
+- By Train: Aberdeen railway station is well connected to Edinburgh, Glasgow, and London via ScotRail and LNER services.

-Getting the The James Hutton Institute:
+Getting to the James Hutton Institute:

-- The James Hutton Institute
+The James Hutton Institute

 Craigiebuckler